 How might we embody pluralism to improve the day-to-day experiences of the Upper Canada College community?

 This project will explore the ways to help minoritized students feel more comfortable in their identities because it is important for them to know they matter.
-(Patrick Callegaro)
+(Patrice Callegaro)

 How might we support students to read deeply, as defined by Maryanne Wolf, and in doing so, prepare them for success in DP Humanities?

 This project will explore ways to help students to develop their "deep reading" abilities because it is of value and a necessity for success within our academic culture.
 (Dale Churchward)

 How might we leverage technology to transform main office workflows in a way that reduces repetitive tasks, allows for more meaningful & rewarding work and stimulates personal and professional growth?